chel-007/chel.github.io/_posts/2020-03-10-my rental girlfriend mod apk.md

 downloadId: my-rental-girlfriend
 modname: My Rental Girlfriend
 developername: Genius Studio Japan Inc
-version: 2.06
+version: 2.0.8
-androidversion: 5.0 and up
+os: 5.0 and up
 installs: 100000+
+size: 32M
+features: Free Premium Choices
 playstorelink: https://play.google.com/store/apps/details?id=studio.genius.rental
 ---
 <p>To everyone else, you seem like a regular student, with good grades, a nice home, nothing to want for.
 What no one knows is that you’ve[..]